lukrycyfa/company-service-log-canister/README.md

 ### Instructions on Deploying and Testing the Canister  🛠.
-- To make use or test this canister localy you will be requiring the following installed in your local environment.
+- To make use or test this canister locally you will be requiring the following installed in your local environment.

 - [Node.js](https://nodejs.org/en/download). v18 or >.